ramaganesan/nd027_data_engineering/capstone-project/ReadMe.md

 ## Summary
 In this project we provided Star schema model to analyse US Immigration data.
 By providing the Star schema model, users can anlyze the data as per the requirements.

-##Scope
+## Scope
 In this project first we analysed the data.
-Based on the data that was provided and also the analysis done
+Based on the data that was provided and also the analysis
 - We decided to use PySPark to set up the ETL Pipeline
-- The output of the ETL pipeline will be Apache Parquet format which can later injected into RedShift for further analysis
+- The output of the ETL pipeline will be Apache Parquet format which can later be injected into RedShift for further analysis
 - We have provided sufficient dimension tables, so that data can be analysed based on requirements

 ## Datasets: